noahjb/novi_cd_test/README.md

 * [Format](#course-format): Explanation of branches and processes

 ## Setting Up Your Cloud Environment
 This workshop assumes you have 1) NO development experience, 2) have NEVER written any code previously, and 3) are willing to learn through PRACTICE.
-This part of the workshop should take you no more than 30 minutes.
+This setting-up part of the workshop should take you no more than 30 minutes.
 Don't be shy if you get stuck.
 And if you finish early, look to assist others.

 Let's get started!